 In some circumstances, you can submit a new green card application but not as an adjustment of status if you don't have a valid visa.
 For example, if you didn't include crucial evidence that USCIS requested the first time or did not sign your forms, you can send a new application with the corrections.
 In other situations, you may not be able to apply for a green card again.
 For example, if USCIS denied your application because they determined you're not eligible for a green card.
 It's a good idea to talk to an immigration lawyer if USCIS denies your application.

-It can take anywhere from 7 months to 6 years for USCIS to process your Form I-485 application, depending on the type of green card you're applying for.
+It can take anywhere from seven months to six years for USCIS to process your Form I-485 application, depending on the type of green card you're applying for.
 The length of your Form I-485 processing time could also depend on whether there are errors in your application and whether you provided insufficient evidence for your case.

-Generally, It costs a total of $1,225 to file Form I-485 if you're between the ages of 14 and 78—an $85 biometric fee and $1140 for processing.
+Generally, It costs a total of $1,225 to file Form I-485 if you're between the ages of 14 and 78.
+That's an $85 biometric fee, plus $1,140 for processing the forms.
 Any applicant under 14 years old filing Form I-485 with at least one parent only has to pay $750 to the U.S. government for their application.

 Yes, you can travel while Form I-485 is pending if USCIS has granted you Advance Parole.
-Advance Parole is a permit that will allow you to travel abroad while USCIS is processing your green card application and return to the United States without abandoning your application.
+Advance Parole is a permit that allows you to travel abroad while USCIS is processing your green card application and return to the United States without abandoning your application.

 Yes, you can work in the United States while your adjustment of status application is pending if you have a valid Employment Authorization Document (EAD).
 You can’t work in the United States without an EAD.
 People applying for an adjustment of status are welcome to apply for work authorization as well.
 To do this, you'll file Form I-765 together with your Form I-485.

 How Do I Track the Status of My Adjustment of Status Case?